 5 things NOT to say to an Appraiser

 When it comes time for an appraisal, whether for estate planning, divorce, a home sale, or refinancing, most people want to make a good impression.
-But did you know there are certain things you probably shouldn’t say to an appraiser during the inspection?
+However, there are certain things you probably shouldn’t say to an appraiser during the inspection.
+Appraisers are trained to remain impartial and focus on facts.
+Certain comments can create awkward moments or even lead to misunderstandings.

 Here are a few things to avoid saying, and what you can do instead: